Book review by Kathy Kuhl

 - Study strategies for memorizing, reading, vocabulary, spelling, math

 In the appendix, she gives resources, sample graphic organizers, rubrics and other tools.

 For those who need an introduction to different kinds of special needs, the author also provides chapters on:

 - Language-based learning disabilities

 Reading this book is like having a veteran special education teacher who loves homeschooling sit down with you to give you the benefits of her expertise.
 I recommend Judi Munday’s Teaching a Child with Special Needs.
 Click here to see it on Amazon.

 Disclosure: Judith Munday gave me a copy this book for review.
 I only recommend books and services I find helpful.

-Judi and I have spoken together at the Learning Disabilities Association National Conference in Baltimore, and on panels at the HEAV homeschool convention in Richmond.
+Judi and I have presented together at the Learning Disabilities Association National Conference in Baltimore, and on panels at the HEAV homeschool convention in Richmond.
 She has retired but is still helping parents and giving a few consultations by phone.
 Visit her website to learn more or to contact her.